ssin610/Quinzical/README.md

 # Run the game (You can choose any method to excute)
-(1) Open the terminal in the SE206 Project folder and type the following line:
+(1) Open the terminal in the assignment-3-and-project-team-01-master folder and type the following line:
 			./run

 (2) Go into the Quinzical/ folder and then excute the run.sh